 Magnesium is a mineral found in many foods but it can also be easily become deficient due to increased urinary losses due to alcohol or other dietary choices.
 It is important in protecting against damage caused by oxidative stress.
 More information is available in section G3.
 Relaxation & Stress.

 This website hasn't been peer reviewed yet and includes work from many fields of study so I would need to find a large number of specialists to read various sections, but in the meantime it could be life-saving information.
 The work has helped my health and was helpful to many of the clients I've worked with in the past.
-However if you prefer a short read on tips form managing stress a list of ten helpful is available on forbes.com.
+However if you prefer a short read on tips from managing stress a list of ten helpful is available on forbes.com.
 The tips mention the value of a deep breathing exercise and describes a meditative style without mentioning that simply getting more oxygen also helps.
 So skip the meditative style if you think that is nonsense and just remember to take a few deep breaths when you are stressed because we need oxygen and we have a tendency to hold our breath, to stop breathing for a moment, when under extreme stress. (forbes.com)

 This site is in a initial draft phase with some incomplete sections in addition to not having been peer reviewed yet, however when someone is really sick they just want help that is helpful and this information has been helpful for fifteen years worth of clients so I share it because I care.
 If it helps only one person, then I will be glad for that person.